At our house, we seldom even frost this cake, we just snack on it till it's gone.......it is THAT good!!!!!

 1 teaspoon coconut extract

-In a LARGE bowl, with electric mixer, beat the room temperature butter for about a minute.
+In the bowl of your stand mixer, beat the room temperature butter for about a minute.
 Add the room temperature cream cheese and beat for two more minutes (it should look light and fluffy).
-It is very important that both of these ingredients are at room temperature.
+It is very important that both of these ingredients are at room temperature before you start.

 Gradually sprinkle in the sugar (while your mixer is running) 1/2 cup at a time; beat well.
 Add the eggs, one at a time, beating well after each egg.
 Mix in extracts.